JGSolutions/jerry-gagliano/posts/why-developers-need-to-blog.md

 Remember that you don’t need to publish hundreds of blogs in a short amount of time.
 Quality is better than quantity.
 If feedback is provided from your readers then it means your content is valuable.

-Also it will help you become a better communicator and lead you to other ways.
+Concentrate on blogging about your experiences, thoughs and what you solutions you resolved.
+That will help you become a better communicator and lead you to other ways.

-Happy coding!

 <!-- ```
 var add2 = function(number) {